alvidir/rauth/README.md

 ## Design

-The _conceptual diagram_ about tpauth's model has been done via Draw.io provided by Google.
+The _conceptual diagram_ about rauth's model has been done via Draw.io provided by Google.
 The most up-to-date document can be found clicking [right here](https://drive.google.com/file/d/1huTe3jNqp3A_0WMB6tjhwSkBoqh_uA9F/view?usp=sharing).

 The main objects of the domain and their role in the system are listed down below: